UGSDW/ugsdw.github.io/together/index.md

 To show your support, simply [join the union](/join).
 Once we reach 50%, we can bargain a contract.

-We'll be holding town halls in the next week to answer questions and address concerns.

-- Wednesday, September 27, 8 p.m., JRC 101
-- Saturday, September 30, 2 p.m., JRC 101
-- Sunday, October 1, 2 p.m., JRC 101

-You can also e-mail us at <expansion@ugsdw.org>.
+For questions or comments about the expansion, e-mail us at <expansion@ugsdw.org>.

 # What would an expanded union look like and do?